jasonlaning/artseen-nyc-client/README.md

 - HTML5
 - CSS3

-Also uses Moment for date manipulation, React Dropzone for uploading images, and React Stickynode for sticking the nav bar to the top of the browser on scroll.
+Also uses Moment for date manipulation, React Dropzone for uploading images, and React Stickynode for sticking the nav bar to the top of the browser window on scroll.

 ### Back End ###